Skip to main content

 Employer branding

-Are you having problems finding and retaining qualified employees?
+Are you having trouble finding and retaining qualified employees?

-In an increasingly globalized and digitalized working world, companies face a variety of challenges when it comes to attracting, retaining and motivating qualified employees.
-These challenges range from an increasing shortage of skilled workers in certain industries to a growing need among employees for meaning and work-life balance.
+In an increasingly globalized and digitalized world of work, companies face a variety of challenges when it comes to attracting, retaining, and motivating qualified employees.
+These challenges range from a growing shortage of skilled workers in certain sectors to a growing need among employees for meaning in their work and a better work-life balance.

-Identification with a company is becoming more and more important, for employers as well as for employees.
-Statistics, surveys and studies show that young talent can no longer be convinced solely by salary, pension provision or free drinks.
+Company identification is becoming increasingly important, for both employers and employees.
+Statistics, surveys, and studies show that young talent can no longer be won over solely by salary, pension benefits, or free drinks.

-They pay much more attention to the team spirit, the corporate culture and the values of their employer.
-Life is short and those who can choose to spend most of their day in an environment in which he or she feels comfortable or in an environment with which he or she likes to identify.
+They pay far more attention to team spirit, the company culture, and their employer's values.
+Life is short, and those who have a choice spend most of their day in an environment where they feel comfortable or with which they readily identify.

-We can support you on your way to becoming a LOVE BRAND that your employees love.
+We can support you on your journey to becoming a brand loved by your employees, a LOVE BRAND.

 Rita Kuske